 Jack Kleinhenz, Ph.D., CBE is the chief economist for the National Retail Federation, the world’s largest retail trade association.

 A frequent speaker on business and economic issues, Kleinhenz is regularly called upon for his expertise by the local, national and international media.
-These include The Financial Times, Bloomberg News, CNBC, Fox News, National Public Radio, The Wall Street Journal, USA Today and The Washington Post.
+These include CNBC, The Financial Times, Bloomberg News, Fox News, National Public Radio, The Wall Street Journal, USA Today and The Washington Post.

-Kleinhenz serves as a board director to the National Bureau of Economic Research, the nation's leading nonprofit economics research organization.
+Kleinhenz serves is a former board director to the National Bureau of Economic Research, the nation's leading nonprofit economics research organization.
 Appointed by the U.S. Secretary of Labor, Kleinhenz has served as a member of the Bureau of Labor Statistics Data Users Advisory Committee.
 He is a member of The Conference Board Consumer Dynamics Center Advisory Board, the University Hospitals of Cleveland Investment Management Committee and the Governor of Ohio’s Council of Economic Advisors.

 He also serves as principal and chief economist of Kleinhenz & Associates, an economic, financial consulting and wealth management firm headquartered in Cleveland, as well as adjunct professor of economics at Case Western Reserve University’s Weatherhead School of Management.
 A graduate of John Carroll University, he earned his M.A. and Ph.D. in Economics from the University of Notre Dame.